 1. Checkout customisation and extensibility

-There have been some recent changes to the way checkouts are updated in Shopify Plus - previously, developers could customise the checkout through checkout.liquid files.
-This enabled the look and feel to be tailored or extra functionality added etc. This needed access to the liquid files and was causing some issues.
-For example, if Shopify updated the files, it meant merchants also had to deploy updates and it could cause breakages in addition to spending time and money on updating and fixing it.
+There have been some recent changes to the way checkouts are updated in Shopify Plus, for example previously, developers could customise the checkout through checkout. liquid files.
+This enabled the look and feel to be tailored and any extra functionality to be added.
+This needed access to the liquid files and was causing some issues.
+For example, if Shopify updated the files, it meant merchants also had to deploy updates, and it could cause breakages in addition to spending time and money on updating and fixing it.

 2. Shopify Functions

 Functions give the ability to create unique shopping rules.
-Checkout validations as customers complete their orders is included for enhanced security.
+Checkout validations as customers complete their orders are included for enhanced security.
 Discount bundles are going to be natively available soon, as well as shipping discounts.
-These functions are available to both Advanced and Plus merchants, but when any custom functionality is created it then becomes restricted to Plus merchants only.
+These functions are available to both Advanced and Plus merchants, but when any custom functionality is created, it then becomes restricted to Plus merchants only.

 3. Shopify POS Pro (Point of Sale)